Cookie preferences

 APPLE Schools

-APPLE Schools is a research-backed, school-based health promotion project that provides students with positive experiences and prepares them for future life challenges.
-Students in APPLE schools take the lead in creating a healthy school environment that has been proven to show better dietary choices, increased physical activity and happiness, and improved learning outcomes.
+APPLE Schools is a research-based, school-focused health initiative that empowers students to build lifelong healthy habits, develop critical skills, and thrive both in and out of the classroom.
+Students in APPLE schools take the lead in creating a healthy school environment that is proven to show better dietary choices, increased physical activity and happiness, and improved learning outcomes.

 HundrED 2024